Bulgaria

 Medical insurance is the most valued benefit among employees.

-This benefit provides outpatient care with immediate access to specialized medical professionals and expensive and highly-specialized tests without a visit to the general practitioner.
+This benefit provides outpatient care with immediate access to specialized medical professionals and expensive, highly specialized tests, eliminating the need for a visit to a general practitioner.

-The National Health Insurance Fund sponsors the main in-hospital care services, but the supplementary insurance includes reimbursement for elective surgery/treatment/childbirth fees, surgical devices, and minimally invasive consumables not paid for by the mandatory insurance.
+The main in-hospital care services are sponsored by the National Health Insurance Fund.
+Still, supplementary insurance includes reimbursement for elective surgery, treatment, childbirth fees, surgical devices, and minimally invasive consumables that are not covered by the mandatory insurance.

-Premium medical insurance also includes medicines, vision, and dental care, with annual limits.
+Premium medical insurance also includes coverage for medicines, vision care, and dental care, with annual limits.

-The COVID-19 crisis boosted digitalization, including mobile apps to support medical insurance with claims uploading, online telemedicine appointments, etc.
+The COVID-19 crisis accelerated digitalization, including the implementation of mobile apps to support insurance claims, telemedicine, online appointments, and other services.

 Group Life Insurance

-This benefit, still underestimated, is gathering speed in recent years, especially with the coronavirus pandemic.
+This benefit, which is still underestimated, has gained momentum in recent years, particularly with the coronavirus pandemic.

-We see a growing interest at first-class employers to offer Life insurance for their personnel, realizing the importance of this benefit on the one hand and the competitive advantage they have in recruitment since life insurance is getting popular and expected by employees, especially in the Hi-tech, outsourcing service, finance, and consultancy sector.
+We are seeing a growing interest among top employers to offer life insurance to their personnel, recognizing the importance of this benefit on one hand and the competitive advantage they gain in recruitment, as life insurance is becoming increasingly popular and expected by employees, especially in the high-tech, outsourcing services, finance, and consultancy sectors.

 Supplementary Voluntary Pension Insurance

 Together with Life insurance, voluntary Pension insurance is the next valued benefit after medical insurance.
-Typically supplementary pension insurance contributions are shared between the employer and the employee, with an average 2% rate on the monthly salary.
+Typically, supplementary pension insurance contributions are shared between the employer and the employee, with an average rate of 2% on the monthly salary.

 Employee Perks